Our Vineyard Draft Horses | Horsepower Vineyards Horsepower Vineyards - Pure Wines from the Walla Walla Valley

 A new Old World

 A snap of line across muscled shoulders.
 A purposeful lift of the head.
-A strain of harness leading a kick of dust and jolt of metal.
+A strain of harness leading a kick of dust and a jolt of metal.
 Acre by acre, row by row, the plow scrapes through the stones as steel-shod hooves crash heavily to earth.

-Five draft horses who put the horsepower in Horsepower, were first domesticated in ancient Egypt.
+Draft horses, who put the horsepower in Horsepower, were first domesticated in ancient Egypt.
 Though their armor-clad ancestors carried Medieval knights into battle, that legendary power was eventually harnessed for more peaceful purposes.

 By the 19th century, draft horses had transformed farming practices in Europe and the United States, and by the early 20th century thousands of horses were working on American farms.*